 The Day India Took Revenge of 1962: The Cho La Incident

-Our Mother Land is located in one of the most densely militrified location on the Earth.
-Two of India’s neighbour’s (Pakistan & China) maintain one of the biggest Armies in the world and a huge amount of money is spent on Arms and Ammunitions.
-From the day India got Independence, it was involved in war with its neighbours.
+Our Mother Land is located in one of the most densely militarised locations on the Earth.
+Two of India’s neighbor’s (Pakistan & China) maintain one of the biggest Armies in the world and a huge amount of money is spent on Arms and Ammunitions.
+From the day India got Independence, it was involved in a war with its neighbors.
 India fought four wars with Pakistan (1948, 1965, 1971 and 1999) and one with China (1962).
 Though India fought four wars with Pakistan, it fought only one war with China in which she was defeated.
 Do you know why India & China never confronted on a large scale after 1962?
-Or why China never tried to indulge in war with India after 1962?
+Or why China never tried to indulge in a war with India after 1962?
 India fought multiple wars with Pakistan and till today ceasefire violations are heard but the border issue between India and China mostly relay on hot discussions/peace talks but it never went on a large scale war like in case of Pakistan.
-The answer for all these questions is the Cho La Incident that took place in (1st – 10th October 1967).
-It is also known as India China War of 1967 and it was one the major border skirmish between India and China after the war of 1962.
-During this fight Indian Army gave a befitting reply and taught a good lesson to PLA (People’s Liberation Army) of China.
-Here are few points that will tell you the exact story of 1967 Cho La Skirmish and how Indian Army taught a lesson to China.Click Here To Read Full Story

-India and Indian Army before Cho La Skirmish: India was involved in war with China 1962 when Jawahar Lal Nehru’s Hindi-Chini Bhai Bhai (Brotherhood) & Foreign policy failed miserably which ensured Chinese victory.
-Many Historians says that India was not fully prepared for war nor army has better ammunitions.
-It is also said that Prime Minister of India didn’t allowed Indian Air Force to operate otherwise the story would have been different.
-Anyways, past is past and all that matters at the end is result.
+India and Indian Army before Cho La Skirmish: India was involved in a war with China 1962 when Jawahar Lal Nehru’s Hindi-Chini Bhai Bhai (Brotherhood) & Foreign policy failed miserably which ensured Chinese victory.
+Many Historians says that India was not fully prepared for war nor army has better ammunition.
+It is also said that Prime Minister of India didn’t allow Indian Air Force to operate otherwise the story would have been different.
+Anyways, past is past and all that matters, in the end, is the result.
 So after the defeat of Indian Army in 1962 major changes were done in Indian Army to prepare for future fights.
 In 1965 Indian army fought one war with Pakistan and Indian soldiers were already prepared for any such border dispute issue.

-Final Causalities: When ceasefire was implemented in the region the causalities stood as follow: On Indian side India lost 88 brave soldiers and 163 were wounded.
+Final Causalities: When a ceasefire was implemented in the region the causalities stood as follow: On the Indian side, India lost 88 brave soldiers and 163 were wounded.
 The causalities on Chinese side were much higher as 340 soldiers were killed and 450 were wounded.
-China never accepted the causalities suffered by its army but at the time of exchange of dead bodies causalities were clearly visible.
+China never accepted the causalities suffered by its army but at the time of the exchange of dead bodies, causalities were clearly visible.

 - Lt.
 Gen Sagat Singh (he refused to vacate Nathu La).